 Koekoek was taught by Heini Kärkkäinen at the Tampere Music Academy where he earned his Bachelor’s Degree in Piano Pedagogy.
 His made his Bachelor concert and a thesis on French Neoclassicism and Humour in Music.
 Koekoek holds chamber music in high regard, and through the years in Tampere, he played in many wind and symphony orchestras as well as countless Lied duos.
 He maintained a small private enterprise for teaching piano.

-Koekoek is currently studying under Juhani Lagerspetz at the Sibelius Academy in the Master’s programme Piano Chamber Music and Lied.
-He taught at the Taidetöölö music school on the side for a half-year period.
+Koekoek studied under Juhani Lagerspetz at the Sibelius Academy at the Master’s programme Piano Chamber Music and Lied.
 Soprano Marianne Montonen and Jasper Koekoek won third prize at the national Helsinki Lied Competition in 2018.
-He was awarded with a considerable grant by the Pro Musica Foundation for his artistic work.
+He was also awarded with a considerable grant by the Pro Musica Foundation for his artistic work.